By Anastasiia Popova

 Life After State College–And Utechin’s Political Views

 The Utechins lived in Menlo Park, California, close to Stanford University.
 Utechin continued his academic work.
-In the late 1980s, together with Marina Pavlovna, he edited the diaries of the famous Soviet historian U.V.
-Got’e, which were first published with his extensive comments in 1991-1992, then as a book in 1997.
+In the late 1980s, together with Marina Pavlovna, he edited the diaries of the famous Russian historian U.V.
+Got’e, which were first published with his extensive commentary in 1991-1992, then as a book in 1997.
 Utechin resumed his interest in Russian politics, got elected to the NTS (National Alliance of Russian Solidarists) leadership and contributed articles to its journals.
 Utechin returned to Russia in 1992 for the first time in many decades and that same year re-established his Russian citizenship.
 He visited Russia on several more occasions during the mid-1990s.
-While there, Utechin delivered lectures at the invitation of the Russian State Humanitarian University and New Humanitarian University.36
+While there, Utechin delivered lectures at the invitation of the Russian State Humanities University and New Humanities University.36

 How might one characterize Utechin’s political views?

-His student Semion Lyandres described Utechin as someone who abhorred nationalism and antisemitism; as a pacifist and left-liberal—who hated the “Cheka” (the Soviet secret police during Lenin’s time) with a passion, calling them “nerukopozhatnye” (meaning the ones with whom you would not shake hands).37 Initially, Utechin presumably supported utopian socialism (not Marxist socialism), but Isaiah Berlin disabused him of that, though Lyandres assumed that Utechin might still sympathize with this worldview.38 Uhler once said to him that he understood the reasons why the USSR occupied Eastern Europe; he thought it was because they did not want to be invaded again, as it happened with Hitler, to which Utechin replied, “You are more Russophile than I am”.39 This did not mean Utechin did not love his homeland – as already noted, he refused to accept citizenship of the U.S., saying, “If I should lie [by saying I love America], I might as well be in Russia.”40
+His student Semion Lyandres described Utechin as someone who held life-long liberal views with strong left-leaning sentiments.
+He abhorred Lenin’s bolshevism, and nationalism in all forms, and he was especially uncompromising about antisemitism.37 Initially, Utechin presumably supported utopian socialism (not Marxist socialism), but Isaiah Berlin disabused him of that.38 Uhler once said to him that he understood the reasons why the USSR occupied Eastern Europe; he thought it was because they did not want to be invaded again, as it happened with Hitler, to which Utechin replied, “You are more Russophile than I am”.39 This did not mean Utechin did not love his homeland – as already noted, he refused to accept citizenship of the U.S., saying, “If I should lie [by saying I love America], I might as well be in Russia.”40

 Utechin’s Last Students

 There was a huge, uncut yard—complete wilderness.
-Lyandres had to ring the bell for a long time to enter.
 One went through the terrace into a tiny living room with books everywhere.
 The furniture was old, brought from the State College house.
 In the middle was situated a table – like a marble coffee table, but big, also covered with books.
-There was always a bottle of cheap Californian sherry, which, in Utechin’s words, reminded him of Oxford sherry.
+There was always a bottle of cheap Californian sherry, which, in Utechin’s words, reminded him of Oxfordian traditions.
 Just around the corner, there was a tiny dining room with a table again covered in books.

-After one or two hours of conversation, Marina Pavlovna would come out to invite everyone for supper, books would disappear, and during the meal, Utechin would teach Lyandres table manners.
+After hours of conversation, Marina Pavlovna would invite everyone for supper, books would magically disappear, and during the meal, Utechin would continue the seminar by introducing Lyandres to enology and origins of table etiquette.
 Other rooms included a bedroom, a study, another bedroom where Nicholas had stayed when he visited, and a tiny kitchen where not even two people could stand.

 In 1997, Uhler and Enteen interviewed Utechin about his life.
 Uhler felt honored that Utechin was willing to entrust his legacy to him, as Utechin had already declined similar offers.
 Then Uhler split an infinitive, and downcast Utechin exclaimed: “I am trusting my legacy to you?!”
 Uhler regarded Utechin as a second father; he, in return, considered Uhler a second son.